apache/privacy-website/policies/privacy-policy-committer.md

 ##  2. Collection and storage of personal data and the nature and purpose of their use

 We need to collect some of your information.
-This is necessary to make sure contributions to our codebases or other crucial parts of the ASF have a clean IP.
+This is necessary to make sure contributions to our codebases and other crucial parts of the ASF have well-documented Intellectual Property provenance.

 ### 1. Information submitted voluntarily on the ICLA form

+NOTE: To protect your privacy, you should not copy anyone when submitting your document to the secretary.

 #### Full name

 This is your name that you use to sign legal documents.
 The name is visible to the secretary team, the system administrators, and you.
 It is not shared with others.
 It is used as the legal basis for the ICLA contract.
-The full name will be made to the public, except you choose a public name.
+The full name will be made known to the public unless you choose a public name.

 #### Public name

 This is your name as known to the public.
-If you are voted as a committer, this name will be shown along with your Apache id at https://people.apache.org/committer-index.html You can choose the public freely and keep your identity anonymous to the public.
+If you are voted as a committer, this name will be shown along with your Apache id at [Committer List](https://people.apache.org/committer-index.html).

-The public name is also used for internal toolings without any restriction.
+The public name is also used for internal toolings without any restrictions.

 #### Postal Address